hoyle1974/khronoscope/README.md

 - Connects to your current Kubernetes cluster
 - Supports the following resources: ConfigMap, DaemonSet, Deployments, Namespaces, Nodes, PersistantVolume, Pods, ReplicaSets, Secrets, and Services
-- Controls - Look at [config.go](https://github.com/hoyle1974/khronoscope/blob/main/internal/config/config.go) for the existing key bindings.
+- Controls - To see the current keybindings run `khronoscope -k`

 # Disclaimer

 This project is in its early stages of development and is not yet recommended for production use.
 While adjustments have been made to minimize load on the control plane, performance under heavy load has not yet been tested.